python/cpython/Doc/library/datetime.rst

 may be more useful for ``utcoffset(None)`` to return the standard UTC offset, as there is no other convention for discovering the standard offset.

-When a :class:`.datetime` object is passed in response to a :class:`.datetime` method, ``dt.tzinfo`` is the same object as *self*. :class:`tzinfo` methods can rely on this, unless user code calls :class:`tzinfo` methods directly.
+When a :class:`.datetime` object is passed in response to a :class:`!datetime` method, ``dt.tzinfo`` is the same object as *self*. :class:`tzinfo` methods can rely on this, unless user code calls :class:`tzinfo` methods directly.
 The intent is that the :class:`tzinfo` methods interpret *dt* as being in local